 While it is great that IMAP accounts can now also be set as the default data store in Outlook, to me, the backup concerns regarding non-mail folders outweigh all its possible benefits.

-If you only use the mail folders of your IMAP accounts and don’t use any of the other folders (or only get your contacts via the Social Connector), then the new Outlook 2013 method is an improvement.
+If you only use the mail folders of your IMAP accounts and don’t use any of the other folders (or only get your contacts via the Social Connector), then the new method in Outlook 2013 and Outlook 2016 is an improvement.

-In all other cases, and when you care about your data, I would continue to use the Outlook 2010 method in Outlook 2013 as well.
+In all other cases, and when you care about your data, I would continue to use the Outlook 2010 method in Outlook 2013 and Outlook 2016 as well.